ARMO adds CIS EKS benchmark

 Compliance in Kubernetes is a complex beast, due to the architectural characteristics of the cloud and the limitations of current compliance tools.
 This section will first discuss difficulties related to the dynamic and ephemeral features of Kubernetes and then look at existing compliance tools’ limitations, before suggesting ways to overcome these limitations.

-As a result of its infrastructure and application stack, Kubernetes creates a complex architecture consisting of dynamic, scalable and ephemeral workloads, such as containers.
 Achieving compliance in a dynamic, ephemeral environment such as Kubernetes can be challenging for a number of reasons, which deserve a closer look.

 Pods and containers in a Kubernetes cluster are ephemeral, meaning that they are typically created and destroyed quickly and frequently.
 This transient state makes it challenging to maintain consistent compliance across the entire stack, as resources may be added or removed without proper oversight.